• Skip to main content

 Lauren Fleshman joins us this week to talk about the toxic culture present in many elite running organizations and what needs to change to better support these young, vulnerable athletes.

-topics covered: Athletes, Child Development, Children and Parenting, Health and Medicine, Mental Health, Running, Sports and Recreation, Women's Issues
+topics covered: Athletes, Child Development, Children and Parenting, Health and Medicine, Mental Health, Parenting, Running, Sports and Recreation, Women's Issues

 ListenThe Damaging World of Women’s Elite Running